vasu8480/Full_stack_simpilearn/tava.md

 			Important and Urgent
 						* Create a Budget
-						* Arrange the Venue
-						* Arrange the Refreshments
-						* Arrange the Sponsors
+						* Arrange the Venue, Refreshments and Sponsors
 						* Arrange the Invitations
-						* Arrange the Cultural Program
-			Important but not Urgent
+						* Arrange the Student Sponsors,Food Sponsors and Media Sponsors Important but not Urgent
 						* Arrange the Parking
 						* Arrange the Security
 						* Arrange the Seating Arrangements
-						* Arrange the Stage
+						* Arrange the Stage and Program
 			Not Important but Urgent
+						* Decide the Date and Time
-						* Arrange the Student Sponsors,Food Sponsors and Media Sponsors Not Important and Not Urgent
+						* Arrange the Anchoring and Speech
+			Not Important and Not Urgent
 						* Arrange the Drinks,Snacks and Water

+		#day-3